How do you become a donor?

 Why should you consider becoming an organ and tissue donor?

 Advances in medical science have made transplant surgery extremely successful.
 Transplantation is no longer considered experimental, but rather a desirable treatment option.
 The major problem is obtaining enough organs for the growing number of Americans who need them.
-There are thousands of Americans waiting for organs to become available so that they can have a second chance at life.
-Sadly, there are approximately 500 names added to the waiting list each month and there are not enough organ donors to meet the growing need, resulting in the deaths of 18 men, women, or children each day.
+There are hundreds of thousands of Americans waiting for organs to become available so that they can have a second chance at life.
+Sadly, there are not enough organ donors to meet the growing need, resulting in the deaths of 22 men, women, or children each day.